West-Campus-Coders/501c3info/README.md

 <div align="center">
 <pre>
-website that analyzes the finances of 501(c)(3) non-profits
+website that gives easy access to the finances of 501(c)(3) non-profits
 </pre>
 </div>

-made for a hackathon
+west campus coders project

+## Tasks:
+- [x] make a small, functional API
+- [ ] dockerize the API
+- [ ] have the backend work with a mySQL server
+- [ ] create a backend class to parse the index CSV
+- [ ] allow the backend to find the correct XML file

 ## Running the frontend